santiagogomezl/it-manager-api/README.md

 ### Workstaions

-`GET /api/workstations` will retrieve all company's workstations
+`GET /api/workstations` will retrieve all company workstations

-`GET /api/workstations/:workstations_id` will retrieve one single workstation with `id=workstation_id`
+`GET /api/workstations/:workstations_id` will retrieve a single workstation with `id=workstation_id`